Credibility: the quality of being worthy of belief and trust

 Credible leaders are straight with people, even about hard topics.
 They walk the talk and practice what they preach.
 They do what they say they will do and follow through on promises.

 Think about what you have wanted from your leaders, parents, teachers, and coaches over the years.
-Think of the impact that credible leaders have had on your life.
-Think of the kind of leader you would want your children or best friend to work for.
+Next, think of the impact that credible leaders have had on your life.
+And think of the kind of leader you would want your children or best friend to work for.

 Leadership scholars James Kouzes and Barry Posner, authors of the best-selling classic, The Leadership Challenge, have been surveying people around the world for decades on the “Characteristics of Admired Leaders.”
 More than 100,000 people worldwide have responded, and the findings are powerful and surprisingly consistent across nations: